A step-by-step walkthrough for creating a Telegram bot that queries real data from the Sai protocol. No prior bot experience needed!

 What should happen:

-Your terminal prompt should now show
+Your terminal prompt should now show (venv) at the beginning

-(venv) user@computer sai-telegram-bot %
+Example: (venv) user@computer sai-telegram-bot %

 If you see (venv) ✅ - Perfect!
 You're in the virtual environment.